We hand-pick the finest ceilidh bands Oxfordshire has to offer.

 Regularly booked across the Thames Valley and Oxfordshire.

 Most ceilidh bands charge around £400 per musician, so a trio typically costs £1,200 and a 4-piece around £1,600.
-Bands travelling from London to Oxfordshire venues usually include travel in their quote.
+Bands travelling from London to Oxfordshire venues include travel in their quote.

-Based on our enquiries, the median budget for a ceilidh band in Oxfordshire is around £1,200.
+Based on our most recent 41 enquiries, the median budget for a ceilidh band in Oxfordshire is around £1,500.
+Confirmed bookings range from £1,097 to £2,650.
 Most bands charge roughly £400 per musician, so a trio would cost about £1,200 and a 4-piece around £1,600.
-Budgets across the county typically range from £400 for a soloist to £2,000 for a full ceilidh-and-covers band with PA and lighting included.

 Yes.
 Most ceilidh bands covering Oxfordshire are based in London and travel out for events.
 From central London to Oxford is typically under 90 minutes, and to Henley-on-Thames or the Cotswolds around 70 minutes.
 Bands usually factor travel into their quote so there is rarely a separate travel surcharge for Oxfordshire venues.
 You can also browse our picks for the best ceilidh bands in London.